Youth Homelessness Prevention

-Our goal is to ensure safe and stable housing for all young people across the state of Washington so that they may thrive in the short and long term regardless of their location, age, race, ethnicity, neurodiversity, disability, gender identity or sexual orientation.
-Join others with lived experience to shape the future services and policy to youth of color and families.
-This is a paid opportunity for youth lived experts and caregivers from across the state.
-Participate in 10 sessions with other lived experts until May 2021.
+The Office of Homeless Youth’s (OHY) goal is to ensure safe and stable housing for all young people across the state of Washington so that they may thrive in the short and long term regardless of their location, age, race, ethnicity, neurodiversity, disability, gender identity or sexual orientation.
+In January of 2022, OHY co-hosted a webinar in partnership with the Steering Committee on Prevention of Youth Homelessness, Communities of Color Coalition (C3), and Innovations Human Trafficking Collaborative (IHTC), outlining some of the key recommendations elevated by lived experts in OHY’s strategic plan and the co-design process.

 Understanding youth homelessness